dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 It is a warning to use a null aware operator (`?.`, `?..`, `??`, `??=`, or `...?`) on a non-nullable receiver.

+It is a warning to use the null check operator (`!`) on a non-nullable expression.

 ### Assignability

 The definition of assignability is changed as follows.